CALL US! 1-415-766-2722 Fun@SanFranciscoJeepTours.com

 15 Fun Facts and a Bit of History About Muir Woods National Monument

-John Muir said it best; “The clearest way into the universe is through a forest wilderness.”
-The well-known environmental philosopher recognized this spell-binding national monument as a definite must-visit for anyone traveling to California.
+John Muir said it best; “The clearest way into the universe is through a forest wilderness.

-People from all around the world visit this sprawling slice of heaven in Marin Country and pay their respect to nature in the cathedral of redwoods that is Muir Woods National Monument.
-We will walk you through some surprisingly fun facts and a bit of the history of this magical place.
+People from all around the world visit this sprawling slice of heaven in Marin County and pay their respect to nature in the cathedral of redwoods that is Muir Woods National Monument.

 A Bit of History About Muir Woods National Monument